-- After arriving at Amsterdam Schipol international airport, we meet our guide and head north to our base at a pleasant hotel in Groningen (around 235 kilometres or roughly 2.5 hours drive).
+- After arriving at Amsterdam Schiphol international airport, we meet our guide and head north to our base at a pleasant hotel in Groningen (around 235 kilometres or roughly 2.5 hours drive).

 - En route we will make a stop for birding at the marshes of Oostpolder to see predominantly ruffs and spoonbills.

 - Accommodation: Groningen, 4-nights hotel on full board basis.

 - The Netherlands’ most famous high-tide refuges for waders are home to many different species and provide huge numbers of birds to see at close quarters.
 Spending a few hours among the many thousands of waders is an unforgettable spectacle.

 - Part of the UNESCO World Heritage area of the Waddenzee, Lauwersmeer National Park is one of the main areas to see waders.
 However, raptors are also a major attraction, as white-tailed eagle and Montagu’s harrier breed here.

 - We start in the eastern part of the reserve and work round in an anticlockwise direction to end up at the Friesian side in the afternoon – it’s not unusual to see around 100 species on this day alone.